joey-qytyku/OS-90-i386/docs/kernel.md

 ### Analysis

 I chose this design because it offered compatibility and ease of programing at the cost of overall design cleanliness.
+It also allows for easier user troubleshooting when drivers malfunction.

+# Executables

+## MZ

+The relocation table is a list of seg:off pointers.
+The value pointed to must be added with the target code segment of the program.